hiclarence/Express-note-taker/README.md

 # Description

 This application leverages Express to display, store, and retrieve notes from a note taker app.
-The purpose of this applicaaiton was to exercise specific functionalities:
+The purpose of this application was to exercise specific functionalities:

-- Create get requests to retrieve and display notes stored in a database and for the data to be persisted through usage
+- Create get requests to retrieve and display notes stored in a JSON file, display html pages, and to persist data through usage
-- Create post requests to write notes to the databas
+- Create post requests to write notes to the database with a unique ID

 # Installation